atsheehan/curriculum/lessons/migrations/migrations.md

 cd sample-code
 ```

-Copy the `config/database.example.yml` file to `config/database.yml` and change the name of the database.
-Your `config/database.yml` file should look like this:
+Take a look at the `config/database.yml` file.
+This configuration file defines how ActiveRecord will connect to your database.
+Here is where we define the type of database we will be communicating with (postgresql), the name of the database (songs_db), and other settings.
+The file should look like this:

 ```no-highlight
 # Configure the database used when in the development environment